SWOT analysis: In community organizations

-Although the SWOT analysis was originally designed for business and industries, it has been used in non-governmental organisations as a tool for identifying external and internal support to combat internal and external opposition for successful implementation of social services and social change efforts.
+Although the SWOT analysis was originally designed for business and industries, it has been used in governmental organizations and non-governmental organisations as a tool for identifying external and internal support to combat internal and external opposition for successful implementation of social services and social change efforts.
 Understanding particular communities can come from public forums, listening campaigns, and informational interviews and other data collection.
 SWOT analysis provides direction to the next stages of the change process.
 It has been used by community organizers and community members to further social justice in the context of social work practice, and can be applied directly to communities served by a specific nonprofit or community organization.

 Limitations and alternatives

 SWOT analysis is intended as a starting point for discussion and not to, in itself, show managers how to achieve a competitive advantage.

 In a highly-cited 1997 critique, "SWOT Analysis: It's Time for a Product Recall", Terry Hill and Roy Westbrook observed that one among many problems of SWOT analysis as often practiced is that "no-one subsequently used the outputs [of SWOT analysis] within the later stages of the strategy".
 Hill and Westbrook, among others, also criticized hastily designed SWOT lists.
 Other limitations of SWOT practice include: preoccupation with a single strength, such as cost control, leading to a neglect of weaknesses, such as product quality; and domination by one or two team members doing the SWOT analysis and devaluing possibly important contributions of other team members.
 Many other limitations have been identified.

 Business professors have suggested various ways to remedy the common problems and limitations of SWOT analysis while retaining the SWOT framework.